ajth-in/muffincss/README.md

 ### Changing the npm organization scope

-The npm organization scope for this design system starter is `@atombem`.
-To change this, it's a bit manual at the moment, but you'll need to do the following:
+The npm organization scope for this design system starter is `@anucss`.
+To change this, it's a bit manucssal at the moment, but you'll need to do the following:

 - Rename folders in `packages/*` to replace `acme` with your desired scope
 - Search and replace `acme` with your desired scope